Melodrama: English Restoration comedy

 After the English Restoration of Charles II in 1660 lifted the Puritan ban on theatre, most British theatres were prohibited from performing "serious" drama but were permitted to show comedy or plays with music.
 Charles II issued letters patent to permit only two London theatre companies to perform "serious" drama.
 These were the Theatre Royal, Drury Lane and Lisle's Tennis Court in Lincoln's Inn Fields, the latter of which moved to the Theatre Royal, Covent Garden in 1720 (now the Royal Opera House).
 The two patent theatres closed in the summer months.
 To fill the gap, the Theatre Royal, Haymarket became a third patent theatre in London in 1766.

-Further letters patent were eventually granted to one theatre in each of several other English towns and cities.
+Further letters patent were eventually granted to one theatre in each of several other British towns and cities.
 Other theatres presented dramas that were underscored with music and, borrowing the French term, called it melodrama to get around the restriction.
 The Theatres Act 1843 finally allowed all theatres to play drama.